4l3x4ndre/disease-spread/README.md

 # DISEASE SPREAD

 Python project to visualize a virus dissemination.
-Work In Progress.

 ## Insallation